Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Tensor_8_cp.rst

 Reshape
 *****************

-Reshape is an operation that combines/splits indices of a Tensor while keeping the same total number of elements. **Tensor.reshape()** always creates a new object, but whether the internal storage is shared or not follows the rules:
+Reshape is an operation that combines/splits indices of a Tensor while keeping the same total number of elements. **Tensor.reshape()** always creates a new object, but whether the internal Storage is shared or not follows the rules:

-1. If the Tensor object is in *contiguous* status, then only the *meta* is changed, and the storage is shared
+1. If the Tensor object is in *contiguous* status, then only the *meta* is changed, and the Storage is shared
 2. If the Tensor object is in *non-contiguous* status, then the *contiguous()* will be called first before the *meta* will be changed.